himesh-patel27/Active-Directory-Home-Lab/README.md

 ## 🔑 Key Learnings

-- Started the DC01 install with Server Core, then switched to Desktop Experience after realizing GUI tools (ADUC, GPMC) would make AD management significantly easier to demonstrate and troubleshoot
-- Adapted the lab to use Windows 11 Enterprise instead of Windows 10 Enterprise (no longer available); domain-join behavior is identical between the two
 - Gained hands-on practice with how AD DS, OUs, and Group Policy work together to manage a real organizational structure
 - Practiced the exact ticket types (lockouts, provisioning, password resets) most common in Help Desk roles